GT3CH1/sprite-editor/README.md

 ## Other important information
   - Do not push directly to main.
 At all, please.
   - Please run this command: `git config --global core.autocrlf true` it will prevent line endings screwing everything.
+    - If you do not run this command, please set your line-ending style to Unix in QT preferences.
 ## Using WSL
   - WSL is a VERY powerful tool.
 One of my favorite things to do is to absolutey press the tab key to autocomplete.